 This isn’t always the case, though.
 Sometimes, an employer or insurer will deny the employee’s claim on the grounds that he or she is ineligible for Workers’ Compensation.
 Here are some common defenses employers and insurers will use in order to deny workers’ compensation claims.

 Employee Failed to Give Notice of Injury

-- When an employee is injured on the job, Workers’ Compensation laws require him or her to give notice of injury to the employer within a certain amount of time.
-The deadline varies from state to state, but usually ranges from 30 to 90 days.
+- When an employee is injured on the job, Workers’ Compensation laws require him or her to give notice of injury to the employer.
 Notice may be given by a third party, such as the employee’s spouse or doctor, and may be given verbally or in writing, to a supervisor.
-However, if notice of injury is not given within the specified length of time, the employee’s claim is invalid.
+However, if notice of injury is not given within a timely manner, the employee’s claim may be invalid.

 Statute of Limitations Expired

 - There is also a deadline for filing a workers’ compensation claim: your claim must be reported to the Washington State Department of Labor and Industries within one year from the date of your injury or you will not be able to open a claim for that accident.
 (Two years from the date of your doctor’s diagnosis for occupational disease claims.)

 - Workers’ Compensation generally does not apply to self-inflicted injuries.
 This includes injuries an employee sustains in a fight that he or she started, and injuries inflicted intentionally to receive Workers’ Compensation.

 - To qualify for Workers’ Compensation, an injury must be linked to activities relevant to employment.
 This means that an injury sustained during an employee’s lunch break, or during the commute to or from work, generally do not qualify.
 Additionally, an employee who sustains a minor injury on the job, but fails to properly care for it, or engages in activities outside of work that worsen the injury, will probably not qualify for Workers’ Compensation.